mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 };
 ```

-The application term (`t t`) from the "Syntax" section above can be expressed with this Peg rule.
+The application nonterminal (`t t`) from the ["Syntax"](#syntax) section above can be expressed with this Peg rule.
 The semantics behind the rule is that, we can have one expression or abstraction followed by `0` or more other applications.

-We name the left term `l` (`l:ExprAbs`) and the right one `r` (`r:Application`), after that, in case of a match, we return an object (AST node) with type `abstraction`, `left` and `right` branches.
+We name the left nonterminal `l` (`l:ExprAbs`) and the right one `r` (`r:Application`), after that, in case of a match, we return an object, which will be used as an AST node, with type `abstraction`, `left` and `right` branches.

-Another interesting term is the abstraction:
+Another interesting nonterminal is the abstraction:

 ```
 Abstraction = _ '('? _ 'λ' _ id:Identifier ':' t:Type '→' f:Application _ ')'? _ {